Silvio Berlusconi, Italy’s tarnished 3-time premier, dies at 86

 His Forza Italia political party lost much of its support in recent years but was a coalition partner with current Premier Giorgia Meloni, a far-right leader who came to power in 2022.
 Berlusconi held no position in the government.

 Berlusconi was admitted to the San Raffaele Hospital in Milan on Friday, his second recent hospitalization for treatment of chronic leukemia.
-He also suffered over the years from heart ailments, prostate cancer and was hospitalized for COVID-19 in 2020.
+A state funeral will be held Wednesday in the city’s Duomo cathedral, according to the Milan Archdiocese.

 Once Italy’s richest man, Berlusconi used his television networks and other media holdings to launch his long political career, inspiring both loyalty and loathing.